zazaho/SimImg/README.md

 * You can further select the maximum allowed time-span between the moments the pictures were taken in order to be considered a match.

-* Finally you can match on camera model.
+* You can match on camera model.
 This means that to pictures are considered to be a match if they were taken with the same camera.

+* Finally you can match on image shape.
+You can choose:

+	* portrait/landscape: width smaller/larger or equal to height

+	* exact: width/height are identical

+	* some percentage difference allowed

 Some of the selection criteria have additional parameters that you can play with.